pkgxdev/pkgx/README.md

 ## Packaging up tea packages with your `.app`, etc.

 Our packages are relocatable by default.
 Just keep the directory structure the same.
-And ofc. you are licensed to do so.
+And ofc. you are licensed to do so (by us! each package has its own license!).
 Honestly we think you should absolutely bundle and deploy tea’s prefix with your software.
 We designed it so that it would be easier for you to do this than anything that has come before.